Skip to main content

 On Jan.
 19, 2021, the City Council approved the three-year Bellevue Centers Communities of Color Initiative to support a community-led effort to advance the city’s values and commitment to racial equity by building trust and awareness through dialogue across the city’s diverse population, ensuring that all Bellevue communities have the opportunity to grow and thrive.

-Leading the effort is the Communities of Color Coordinating Team, a diverse group of people who live and work in Bellevue and are dedicated to improving opportunities and racial equity for the betterment of the entire Bellevue community.
-The initiative is following a three-tiered approach to:
+Leading the effort was the Communities of Color Coordinating Team, a diverse group of people who live and work in Bellevue dedicated to improving opportunities and racial equity for the betterment of the entire Bellevue community.
+The initiative followed a three-tiered approach to:

 • Develop trust through dialogue: With assistance from city staff, a Communities of Color Coordinating Team made up of diverse community members created a series of community discussions on equity issues during year one.
 These dialogues built racial literacy and skills through education and training.